20mph Speed Limit

 Monitoring and evaluation

-A pre and post implementation vehicular speed survey will be conducted on strategic routes, this will help us determine the impact, compliance and effectiveness of the speed reductions.
+Pre and post implementation vehicular speed monitoring will be conducted on strategic routes, this will help council officers determine the impact, compliance, and effectiveness of the speed reductions.
 Each of the roads where a 20mph speed reduction has been proposed using a TTRO will also be surveyed, and the result of the survey will be used to determine/decide whether the 20mph speed limit should be refined or modified by:

 • accepting that the road is not appropriate and reverted to a speed limit of 30 mph.

 The post implementation survey will be conducted after drivers and residents have had the opportunity to experience the new speed limit.
-This usually takes around six months; hence, post implementation survey will be conducted around six months after its implementation.
+This usually takes around six months.
+A post implementation survey will be conducted about six months after its implementation.

 Did you find what you were looking for?